tomekwi/nodangel/faq.md

 Everything under the ignore rule has the final word.
 So if you ignore the `node_modules` directory, but watch `node_modules/*.js`, then all changed files will be ignored, because any changed .js file in the `node_modules` are ignored.

-## nodemon doesn't work with fedora
+## nodangel doesn't work with fedora

-Fedora is looking for `nodejs` rather than `node` which is the binary that nodemon kicks off.
+Fedora is looking for `nodejs` rather than `node` which is the binary that nodangel kicks off.

 The solution is a simple workaround, Linux 101: